Selbe Seite in deutsch

 Email:

-The Bavarian Archive for Speech Signals (BAS) is a public institution hosted by the University of Munich.
-This institution was founded with the aim of making corpora of current spoken German available to both the basic research and the speech technology communities via a maximally comprehensive digital speech-signal database.
-The speech material will be structured in a manner allowing flexible and precise access, with acoustic-phonetic and linguistic-phonetic evaluation forming an integral part of it.
+The Bavarian Archive for Speech Signals (BAS) is a public institution hosted by the University of Munich founded with the aim of making speech resources of contemporary spoken German available to research and speech technology communities via a maximally comprehensive digital speech-signal database.
+Speech material will be structured in a manner allowing flexible and precise access, with rich annotations, metadata and linguistic-phonetic evaluation forming an integral part of it.

-In addition, BAS will develop its own procedures for automatic labelling and segmentation, making the results available with the distributed speech corpora.
+In addition, BAS will develop its own tools for automatic recording, linguistic processing, labelling and segmentation, making the results available via public domain software packages and/or web services.

 The second goal consists in the long term development of a (more or less) Complete Phonetic Theory (CPT) of spoken German.
 For this endeavour, the central category will no longer be the speech sound but rather the word as the lexically given unit.
 The great variability characterizing the pronunciation of words in running speech as opposed to citation form will be systematically documented and related to the communicative information content.